History

 Organ

 Our organ was built c1880s by William Stone for his residence in St Kilda; installed in its present location in 1910 by Frederick Taylor; rebuilt in 1956 by Whitehouse Bros, Brisbane; rebuilt in 1976 by Laurie Pipe Organs.
 2m, 24spst, 8c, elpn.
 Gt: 16.8.8.8.4.4.2-2/3.2.1-3/5.
 Sw: 8.8.8.8.4.4.2.III.8.8.
 Ped: 16.16.16.8.8. (from GAZETTEER OF VICTORIAN PIPE ORGANS by John Maidment, revised February 2020).
-The organ is usually played during the 9am Sunday worship service.
+The organ is usually played on alternate Sundays during the 10am worship service.

 Publications